 After an aircraft accident has occurred, company management and public affairs personnel must deal with several issues.
-As noted above, a company’s first step always should be to accommodate fully the family members of those involved in the accident.
-Next, company personnel should be prepared to answer questions posed by aviation authorities, the media and/or the general public related to the trip’s purpose and itinerary, the aircraft involved and other related factors.
+As noted above, a company’s first step always should be to fully accommodate the family members of those involved in the accident.
+Next, company personnel should be prepared to answer questions posed by aviation authorities, the media and the general public related to the trip’s purpose and itinerary, the aircraft involved and other related factors.
 The type of data most frequently requested by authorities is identified below; companies should have such information on hand as an investigation unfolds.
 Please note, however, that companies should not answer certain questions posed by the media but instead refer them to outside authorities.

 Accommodation of Family Members